playfulprogramming/playfulprogramming/content/crutchcorn/collections/framework-field-guide-ecosystem/posts/ffg-ecosystem-linters-formatters-type-checkers/index.md

 # Formatting vs Linting {#formatting-vs-linting}

-Formatting and linting your code both require deeper understanding of your codebase than "it is some text".
+Formatting and linting your code both require a deeper understanding of your codebase than "it is some text."
 This deeper understanding comes from the transformation of your source code into an abstract syntax tree (AST):

 ![Some JavaScript broken down into tokens, which are then placed inside of the proper context of a JSON object representing the code and its metadata](../../../../posts/how-computers-speak/ast_1.svg)

 > [We spoke about this transformation of source code to AST in my article "How computers speak"](/posts/how-computers-speak).

-It might be tempting to hear about how these two tools have similar internals to understand your code and think "Oh, sweet, we can reduce two tools into one" and try to merge your linter and formatter into one command.
+It might be tempting to hear about how these two tools have similar internals to understand your code and think "Oh, sweet, we can reduce two tools into one."
+In fact, many that have had this thought often try to merge their linter and formatter into one command.

 In fact, there exist plugins to combine ESLint and Prettier: